 Most of Monaco’s luxurious shops are found along Boulevard des Moulins selling jewels, clothes, designer luggage and luxury cars.

 Lying at the heart of Monte-Carlo is the prestigious Casino, a gambling and entertainment complex which current building by Charles Garnier opened in 1879.
 The French architect is famous for designing the Palais de l’Opéra in Paris that bears his name.

-Dress code is rigid and entrance is forbidden to children under 18 years old.
-ID are checked and the citizens of Monaco are forbidden to enter the casino’s gaming rooms.
+The dress code is rigid and entrance is forbidden to children under 18 years old.
+ID is checked and the citizens of Monaco are forbidden to enter the casino’s gaming rooms.

 The Casino building is surrounded by manicured gardens.
-Its terrace offers a splendid view on the Mediterranean coastline from the promontory rock of Monaco to Bordighera in Italy.
+Its terrace offers a splendid view of the Mediterranean coastline from the promontory rock of Monaco to Bordighera in Italy.